Ukraine dam: UN warns of 'grave consequences' as thousands flee homes

 UN aid chief Martin Griffiths said the scale of the catastrophe at the Kakhovka dam in southern Ukraine would only become clear in the coming days.

-Thousands have fled heavily-flooded towns and villages, and there are fears water levels could rise further.
+Thousands have fled flooded homes in the area, an active war zone.
+There are fears water levels could rise further.

-Ukraine and Russia have accused each other of blowing up the dam.
+Ukraine and Russia have accused each other of blowing up the dam on Tuesday.

 The claims by the warring sides have not been verified by the BBC.

-Addressing the UN Security Council late on Tuesday, Mr Griffiths warned that thousands of people in southern Ukraine were facing the loss of homes, food, safe water and livelihoods.
+Addressing the UN Security Council late on Tuesday, Mr Griffiths warned that thousands of people in southern Ukraine were facing "the loss of homes, food, safe water and livelihoods".

-Mass evacuations continued on Wednesday morning in the Kherson region - with satellite images showing widespread devastation there.
+As mass evacuations continue on Wednesday morning in Ukraine's Kherson region, satellite images have emerged showing widespread devastation there.

 One of the photos showed a flooded port and industrial area in the regional capital Kherson, which is under Ukrainian control.